Perfect Cherry Blossom: Reception

 In a review for Sick Critic, Max Broggi-Sumner said that "Perfect Cherry Blossom is a fantastic sequel, taking everything that made EoSD great and improving on it.
 With more playable characters, more welcoming mechanics, a second extra stage, a debatably better soundtrack, and just as entrancing bullet patterns, PCB is fantastic for both newcomers to the series who just want to beat the game on normal, as well as veterans who’re good enough to focus on getting a high score on Lunatic difficulty."
 On GameSpot, Perfect Cherry Blossom had an average user rating of 9.4/10.

-According to ZUN, Perfect Cherry Blossom was the most popular Touhou game in the series.
+According to ZUN, Perfect Cherry Blossom was the most popular Touhou Project game in the series.

+Game Rant ranked it as the 5th best Touhou Project game, praising it for being among the most accessible titles in the series.

 British comedian and journalist Charlie Brooker, in his video game review show Gameswipe, presented Perfect Cherry Blossom as an example of the shoot 'em up genre that "masochistic maniacs actively enjoy dipping into".
 He said the game "sort of resembles a firework display being sick".